LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is worth emphasizing a fundamental principle of the Gitflow development model that we described in :ref:`gitflow-label`
+It is worth emphasizing a fundamental principle of the Gitflow development model that we described in :ref:`gitflow-label`.

 .. important:: **We never work directly on the develop or master branches.
                We use topic branches instead.**